openimis/openimis-be_py/GraphQL.md

-# GraphQL interface to OpenImis
+# GraphQL interface to openIMIS

-GraphQL allows OpenImis to provide a single interface to manipulate data across modules transparently.
+GraphQL allows openIMIS to provide a single interface to manipulate data across modules transparently.
 This document provides a quick introduction at the way to query this API.

 When running in development mode, accessing the `/graphql` endpoint on the backend server will provide